Laurence Tancredi

-Early in his career Tancredi was involved in the development of a no-fault medical injury compensation system.
-Based on a review of appellate cases in Florida involving several surgical specialties he demonstrated that adverse avoidable events could be identified, which could serve as the basis for compensation and quality assurance.
+Early in his career, Tancredi was involved in the development of a no-fault medical injury compensation system.
+Based on a review of appellate cases in Florida involving several surgical specialties, he demonstrated that adverse avoidable events could be identified, which could serve as the basis for compensation and quality assurance.
 The initial article incorporating this listing of events into a no-fault system was coauthored by Tancredi and Professor Clark Havighurst of the Duke University School of Law.
-This concept of no-fault was based on the theoretical thinking of Judge Guido Calabresi of the U.S. Court of Appeals (Second Circuit), elaborated in his book, The Cost of Accidents (Yale University Press, 1970).
+This concept of no-fault was based on the theoretical thinking of Judge Guido Calabresi of the U.S. Court of Appeals (Second Circuit), who elaborated on this in his book The Cost of Accidents (Yale University Press, 1970).